erjank/teaching/checklists.md

 *   a laser pointer
 *   a packet of wet wipes
     (because spills happen)
-*   a few USB drives with installers for various operating systems (just in case)
+*   USB drives with installers for various operating systems
 *   running shoes, a bathing suit, a yoga mat, or whatever else you exercise in or with
-*   a small notepad for taking notes

 [gawande-checklist]: http://www.newyorker.com/magazine/2007/12/10/the-checklist